In this age of self-publishing there are many designers out there selling and designing covers at a huge range of prices.

-The problem was getting new ideas from many different designers is expensive.
+The problem was that getting new ideas from many different designers is expensive.

-They enable you to run a contest where artists can submit designs and you get to choose the winner.
+99 designs enable you to run a contest where artists can submit designs and you get to choose the winner.

 I had researched the idea and decided to go with it.